codecrafters-io/build-your-own-redis/stage_descriptions/replication-16-my8.md

 For now, we’ll handle the simplest case: when the client needs `0` replicas and the master also has no replicas connected.
 In this case, `WAIT` should immediately return `0`.

+We'll get to tracking the number of replicas and responding accordingly in later stages.

 ### Tests

 The tester will execute your program like this: